AnshRajSingh70076/Testing_Llama_Index/README.md

 Relevant chunks are retrieved from FAISS
 Context is passed to Groq LLM
 Final answer is generated using only retrieved context

+## Vectorless RAG (New)

+Instead of FAISS, this version:
+- Uses PageIndex for retrieval
+- Directly passes context to Groq LLM
+- No embedding or vector database required
+- Simpler but slightly lower accuracy

+Evaluation Result: **~0.6 average score**

 ## RAG Function